 Ways to Reduce a Child’s Dependence on Smartphones

 When looking to resolve teen phone addiction, the obvious option of taking your child’s phone away often don’t work.
 As mentioned in the chapters above, this can just result in the withdrawal symptoms of the internet and technology addiction.
-You child or teenager will lack the maturity to realize the bigger picture, so you’re going to have to try some other tactics to evoke healthier usage.
+You, your child or teenager, will lack the maturity to realize the bigger picture, so you’re going to have to try some other tactics to evoke healthier usage.

 How to stop kids being addicted to their phone:

 Use apps to monitor use: The new iOS Digital Health and Androids usage tracking can help you to know how much your child is actually using the device as well as the nature of the use, e.g. apps, emails, messaging.

 Manage your own use: You need to be the role model in this situation, if you spend hours looking at your phone, check it during conversations and let it come between you and family interactions then you’re setting a poor example.